susisu/tree-view-panes/README.md

 # tree-view-panes
 Show open files / panes on the top of the tree view.
+This package aims to provide an alternative to the functionalities of tabs.

 ![screenshot](https://github.com/susisu/tree-view-panes/wiki/images/demo.gif)

+## Features
+* Show panes (or open files) on the tree view
+* All I wanted but other packages lacked
+    - Intuitive pane ordering
+    - Hide pending items
+    - Move items by drag and drop
+    - Context menu
+    - etc.

 ## Notes
 I recommend turning off "Auto Reveal" setting of the "tree-view" package,